openstack/octavia/doc/source/install/install-amphorav2.rst

 Additional configuration steps to configure amphorav2 provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The amphorav2 provider driver improves control plane resiliency.
+Should a
+control plane host go down during a load balancer provisioning operation, an
+alternate controller can resume the in-process provisioning and complete the
+request.
+This solves the issue with resources stuck in PENDING_* states by
+writing info about task states in persistent backend and monitoring job claims
+via jobboard.

-If you would like to use amphorav2 provider for load-balancer service the
+If you would like to use amphorav2 provider with jobboard-based controller
-following additional steps are required.
+for load-balancer service the following additional steps are required.

+This provider driver can also run without jobboard and its dependencies (extra
+database, Redis/Zookeeper).
+This is the default setting while jobboard remains
+an experimental feature.

 Prerequisites